LlewBach/cydymiaith/TESTING.md

 1) Click the 'Profile' navbar option
 2) On the profile, click 'Edit Profile'
+3) First, just change the email to one that already exists (roepjynamy@hotmail.com), and click 'Save'.
+The user should be redirected to the Profile page and a flash message should display "That email is already in use".
-3) Change the values to the following and press 'Save'
+4) Click 'Edit Profile' again and change the values to the following and press 'Save'
-- Email: testuser1@abcd.com
 - Level: Blasu
 - Provider: Caerdydd / Cardiff
-- Location: Abertawe
+- Location: Swansea
 - Bio: "Hello world!"
-4) Check that:
+5) Check that:
 - the user is taken back to the profile page
 - a flash message displays 'Profile Updated'
 - the profile information has been updated
-5) Click 'Edit Profile' again.
+6) Click 'Edit Profile' again.
 On the Edit Profile page check that the input fields are populated with the current values.
-6) Change the email address to one that you have access to in order to test password reset functionality in the next section.
-Click 'Save'.

 Test result: Pass